Returns a Variant (Date) containing the date of the last day of the week either before or after the EvalDate.

 End Select

-ElseIf ReturnType = 1 Then ' Return the date for the last day of the week that precedes
+ElseIf ReturnType = 1 Then ' Return the date for the last day of the week that precedes the EvalDate

 Select Case intDifference